In today’s fast-paced environment, managing knowledge has never been more important.

-This is where a corporate wiki comes in.
+This is where corporate / company wiki software comes in.

-In this guide, we discuss what a corporate wiki is, what the short- and long-term benefits are, and how your company can set your wiki up for success.
+In this guide, we discuss what a corporate wiki is, how it differs from a knowledge base, what the short- and long-term benefits are, and how your company can set your wiki up for success.

 What is a Corporate Wiki?